 As we lack both a basic definition and the exact reason for why the Earth sometimes creates the conditions for an ice age, it'll be hard to predict when the next one will take place.
 Some scientists think that humans might have affected the Earth enough to stave off an ice age by burning fossil fuels [source: University of South Hampton].
 Still, you might want to hang on to that warm winter coat.

-To learn more, see the ice age links and stories on the next page.
+To learn more, see the ice age links and stories below.

 - Barton, Miles, Nigel Bean, Stephen Dunleavy, Ian Gray, Adam White.
 "Prehistoric America: A Journey Through the Ice Age and Beyond."
 Yale University Press.
 2002.

 - Britt, Robert Roy.
 "Inside Sunspots: New View Solves Old Puzzle."
 Space.com.
 Nov.
 6, 2001.
 (May 5, 2008)http://www.space.com/news/sunspot_inside_011106.html